Tales of Count Lucanor: Origin of stories and influence on later literature

 Tale 32, "What Happened to the King and the Tricksters Who Made Cloth" (Note: Exemplo XXXIIº - De lo que contesció a un rey con los burladores que fizieron el paño.
 See James York's translation in English) tells the story that Hans Christian Andersen made popular as The Emperor's New Clothes.

 Story 7, "What Happened to a Woman Named Truhana", a version of Aesop's The Milkmaid and Her Pail, was claimed by Max Müller to originate in the Hindu cycle Panchatantra.

 Tale 2, "What happened to a good Man and his Son, leading a beast to market," is the familiar fable The miller, his son and the donkey.

+Tale 11, "What Happened to a Dean of Santiago de Compostela and Don Yllán, the Grand Master of Toledo", is the source for a short story by Jorge Luis Borges titled "El brujo postergado" [A Wizard Postponed], included in his book Historia universal de la infamia [A Universal History of Infamy] (1935), which is a reelaboration of the original story.

 The stories

 The book opens with a prologue which introduces the characters of the Count and Patronio.
 The titles in the following list are those given in Keller and Keating's 1977 translation into English.
 James York's 1868 translation into English gives a significantly different ordering of the stories and omits the fifty-first.